Mashantucket Pequot Tribe: Geography

 The Mashantucket Pequot Indian Reservation is located in Mashantucket, Connecticut, in southeastern Connecticut's New London County near the Thames River.
 It is held in trust for the tribe by the Bureau of Indian Affairs (BIA).
 The tribe also owns land in the adjacent towns of Ledyard, Preston and North Stonington, as well as in New London.

-Demographics and membership
+Demographics and citizenship

-Today, the Mashantucket Pequot population consists of more than 1100 enrolled members.
-As a federally recognized tribe, the Mashantucket Pequots have the authority to determine their membership criteria.
-The tribe requires its members to be of proven lineal descent from 11 Mashantucket Pequot ancestors listed in the U.S. censuses of 1900 and 1910.
-In 1996, the tribal membership voted to close enrollment, with the exception of children born to currently enrolled tribal members.
+Today, the Mashantucket Pequot population consists of more than 1100 enrolled citizens.
+As a federally recognized tribe, the Mashantucket Pequots have the authority to determine their citizenship criteria.
+The tribe requires its citizens to be of proven lineal descent from 11 Mashantucket Pequot ancestors listed in the U.S. censuses of 1900 and 1910.
+In 1996, tribal citizens voted to close enrollment, with the exception of children born to currently enrolled tribal citizens.

 The 2000 census showed a resident population of 325 persons living on reservation land, 227 of whom identified themselves as American Indian, while others identify themselves as having more than one ethnicity, including non-Pequot spouses.
 Since that time, the tribe expanded reservation housing, and members continue to relocate to the reservation as housing becomes available.

+All Mashantucket Pequot citizens are of mixed Native and non-Native ancestry, with some citizens having ancestry from multiple non-Native ethnicities.
+Due to a history of intermarriage between Black and Pequot people, many citizens of the tribe have both Pequot and African ancestry.
+Others may outwardly appear white.
+A 1995 article in The New York Times stated that "There are white Pequots and black Pequots and the tensions between them are no different from those in society at large".